python/cpython/Doc/library/dis.rst

    .. versionadded:: 3.1

-.. opcode:: FOR_ITER (delta)
+.. opcode:: FOR_END (delta)

    TOS is an :term:`iterator`.
 Call its :meth:`~iterator.__next__` method.
-If this yields a new value, push it on the stack (leaving the iterator below it).
-If the iterator indicates it is exhausted, TOS is popped, and the byte code counter is incremented by *delta*.
+If this yields a new value, push it on the stack (leaving the iterator below it), then decrement the bytecode counter by *delta*.
+If the iterator indicates it is exhausted, then pop TOS and do not decrement the bytecode counter.

+   .. versionadded:: 3.11

 .. opcode:: LOAD_GLOBAL (namei)